You are here

 Why can't I buy oranges at Greenmarket, or peaches in winter?

-Greenmarket farmers drive in from upstate New York and other neighboring states.
-Tropical crops like citrus and coffee don't grow in this region.
+Greenmarket farmers raise their crops on farmland in upstate New York and in neighboring states.
+Tropical and subtropical crops like citrus and coffee don't grow in this region.
 Greenmarket farmers' homegrown crops showcase seasonal bounty such as asparagus and rhubarb in spring, peaches and corn in summer, pumpkins and pears in fall.
 Dairy, meats, honey, wool and more are available year-round.
-See what's available.

 What happens to unsold food?

 Unsold produce feeds the hungry.
-In 2006 Greenmarket farmers and bakers donated over 224,000 pounds of food to City Harvest, soup kitchens and food pantries.
+In 2017 Greenmarket farmers and bakers donated nearly 1 million pounds of food to City Harvest, Food Bank of New York City, and neighborhood soup kitchens and food pantries.

 What is an EBT card?
 What is a FMNP coupon?